nus-cs3203/course-website/contents/update-history.md

 * Included Milestone 2 & 3 Requirements in the Wiki.

-* Included Final Presentationa Guidelines in the Wiki.
+* Included Final Presentation Guidelines in the Wiki.

 [](#12-feb-2023)12 Feb 2023
 ---------------------------